Are you really pleasing God with your Christian work-from-home business? In other words, is Christ in your Christian business? Let’s look into this.

 Do You Have to Be Poor to Be a Christian?

 Does following Christ require one to live in abject poverty?
-More Christians are giving up the idea that they must suffer hardship in order to live a godly life.
+More Christians are giving up on the idea that they must suffer hardship in order to live a godly life.
 In fact, a lot of people are looking for Christian business opportunities to finance either their ministries or as a primary or supplementary source of income for any number of reasons.

 Are All Christian Work-from-home Business Opportunities Godly?